 Thomas Norris Restorations is an Exeter based furniture restorer specialising in Vintage/Retro, Mid-Century Modern and Classic furniture design.
-The business is run by restorer, Harriet Thomas who adores Ercol and Staples Ladderax furniture.
+We specialise in restoring Ercol furniture.

 We buy from private sellers, dealers